trycourier/courier-ios/Docs/Authentication.md

                 </a>
             </td>
             <td align="left">
-                Needs authentication to sync push notification device tokens to the current user.
+                Needs authentication to sync push notification device tokens to the current user and Courier.
             </td>
         </tr>
     </tbody>